satellite-image-deep-learning/techniques/README.md

   3.1.
 [Mask_RCNN](https://github.com/matterport/Mask_RCNN) generates bounding boxes and segmentation masks for each instance of an object in the image.
 It is very commonly used for instance segmentation & object detection

   3.2.
-[Instance segmentation of center pivot irrigation system in Brazil](https://github.com/saraivaufc/instance-segmentation-maskrcnn) using free Landsat images, mask R-CNN & Keras `BEGINNER`
+[Instance segmentation of center pivot irrigation system in Brazil](https://github.com/saraivaufc/instance-segmentation-maskrcnn) using free Landsat images, mask R-CNN & Keras

   3.3.
 [Building-Detection-MaskRCNN](https://github.com/Mstfakts/Building-Detection-MaskRCNN) -> Building detection from the SpaceNet dataset by using Mask RCNN `BEGINNER`